-In Russia the geothermal resources are used predominantly for heat supply, heating of several cities and settlements on Northern Caucasus and Kamchatka.
-In addition, in some regions of country the deep heat is used for greenhouses.
-The most active hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
+In Russia the geothermal resources are used predominantly for heat supply both heating of several cities and settlements on Northern Caucasus and Kamchatka.
+Besides in some regions of country the deep heat is used for greenhouses.
+Most active the hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.

-At the same time the problem of the most effective utilization of a natural source of raw materials is put forward in the category of actual tasks, including thermo mineral waters and brines.
+At the same time the problem of the most effective utilization of a natural source of raw materials is put forward in the category of actual tasks, including thermomineral waters and brines.
 Involving of these waters in economic activities can promote the decision of some social - economic and environmental problems.

-1. GEOTHERMAL ENERGY USE
+2. GEOTHERMAL ENERGY USE

-In Russia the geothermal resources are used predominantly for heat supply of several cities and settlements on Northern Caucasus and Kamchatka with a total number of the population 500000.
-In addition, in some regions of country the deep heat is used for greenhouses of common area 465000 m^2 .
-The most active hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
-(Gadzhiev et al., 1980, Kononov et al., 2000).
-Approximately half of extracted resources is applied for heat supply of habitation and industrial buildings, third - to a heating of greenhouses, and about 13 % - for industrial processes.
-Besides the thermal waters are used approximately in 150 health resorts and 40 factories for bottling mineral water.
-The quantity of electrical energy developed by geothermal stations of Russia, by 1999 almost twice has increased as contrasted to the former level.
+In Russia the geothermal resources are used predominantly for heat supply both heating of several cities and settlements on Northern Caucasus and Kamchatka with a total number of the population 500000.
+Besides in some regions of country the deep heat is used for greenhouses of common area 465000 m2.
+Most active the hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
+(Gadzhiev et al. (1980), Kononov et al.

+(2000), Svalova (1998-2008)).
+The approximately half of extracted resources is applied for heat supply of habitation and industrial puttings, third - to a heating of greenhouses, and about 13 % - for industrial processes.
+Besides the thermal waters are used approximately on 150 health resorts and 40 factories on bottling mineral water.
+Quantity of electrical energy developed by geothermal stations of Russia, per 1999 almost twice has increased as contrasted to by former level.
 Nevertheless, it remains extremely minor, making some 0,01 of percent from common development of the electric power in the country.

 The Western Siberian plate is another promising region for direct use applications.
-The aquifers located down to 3 km in this region have a high hydrostatic pressure, temperatures of up to 75°C, and are capable of producing about 180 m^3/s .
+The aquifers located down to 3 km in this region have a high hydrostatic pressure, temperatures of up to 75°C, and are capable of producing about 180 m3 /s.
 These waters are used to heat dwellings in some small settlements and, on a small scale, assist in the recovery of oil, the extraction of iodine and bromide, and for fish farming.
 The region is rich in natural gas, which has limited geothermal development.

-The most prospective direction of usage of low temperature geothermal resources is the use of heat pumps.
-This way is optimal for many regions of Russia - in its European part, in the Urals and others.
+The most perspective direction of usage of low temperature geothermal resources is the use of heat pumps.
+This way is optimal for many regions of Russia - in its European part, on Ural and others.

 Heat pumps are at an early stage of development in Russia.
 An experimental facility was set up in early 1999 in the Philippovo settlement of Yaroslavl district.
 The source supplies 5-6°C to eight heat pumps that heat the water to 60°C for a 160-pupil school building.
-There are some buildings with supply of heated water, using heat pumps, in Moscow.
+There are some buildings with supply of heated water, using heat pumps, in Moscow (Fig. 1,2).